bjin23/didactic-sniffle/README.md

    * What are the GitHub usernames of your team members?
        * GitHub username 1: bjin23
        * GitHub username 2: jjang48
-       * GitHub username 3: aanjanaye (but no commits)
+       * GitHub username 3: Aanjanaye (but no commits)
        * GitHub username 4:
        * GitHub username 5:
    * When did you complete this exercise?
-Wednesday, 2/28 afternoon
+Monday, 3/05
    * How long did it take your team to complete this exercise?
 1.5 hrs

 ## Table of Contents